 Now, go to the “temp” folder of your SPFx web part project.
 This is created by gulp bundle (and gulp serve), so if you don’t see it, run the command and look again.
 In the temp folder, open manifests.js:

 We want SharePoint to look for our updated code files in a SharePoint library and not on the localhost.
 The simplest method is to just run the find-and-replace command: it’s currently looking for your updated code in https://localhost:4321/dist/.
 Replace all instances of that with the path to the SharePoint library where you uploaded the contents of the dist folder:

 Save the manifests.js (TIP: I like to save the altered copy in the /dist/ folder so that I don’t overwrite the original) and upload that to the library as well.
 Now, navigate to the page that you want to test.
 After the URL, we again append our query string, but this time, instead of localhost, we point to the location of manifests.js on the SharePoint server:

 Hit enter, click through the “Allow debug scripts?” prompt when the page reloads, and you will now see the production environment with the updated code, even without running gulp serve.

-If you need to update the code again, make your changes, run gulp bundle –ship (or gulp serve), and upload the updated contents of the /dist/ folder to the library once again.
+If you need to update the code again, make your changes run gulp bundle –ship (or gulp serve), and upload the updated contents of the /dist/ folder to the library once again.
 You only need to set up the manifests.js once.
-Note that changes in an O365 library can take some time to propagate, so if you update the code in the library, you might need to wait a while and clear your cache before you see the changes reflected on the page.
+Note that changes in an O365 library can take some time to propagate.
+If you update the code in the library, you might need to wait a while and clear your cache before you see the changes reflected on the page.

 Like anything else with SharePoint, there are a few ways that this process can go wrong.
 Here are some common issues and how to address them.